fenago/nlp-pytorch/lab_guides/Lab_8.md

 ![](./images/B12365_08_07.jpg)

-    Figure 8.7 -- Value of sentences in the dataset

 6. We can print a selection of our processed input/output pairs in order to verify that our functions have all worked correctly: